nilcm10/md_membrane_env/practical/README.md

 We're going to perform a **three step equilibration** of our system ona a NPT ensemble.

-Before doing that, we need to add these three lines before the section (i. e. fractions of text/syntax between in brackets in GROMACS files):
+Before doing that, we need to add these three lines in the `system_GMX.top` before the section (i. e. fractions of text/syntax between in brackets in GROMACS files):

 ```
 ...